Intel Teases Rocket Lake: Double-Digit IPC Gains, Cypress Cove Architecture

 AMD has stolen the headlines with its Zen 3-powered Ryzen 5000 series processors that will come to market on November 5, but not to be left out of the hype, Intel is now sharing more details about its competing Rocket Lake processors that will arrive in the first quarter of 2021.

-Intel's Rocket Lake processors are among the worst-kept secrets in the industry, with plenty of information already having come to the surface.
+Intel's Rocket Lake processors are among the industry's worst-kept secrets, with plenty of information already having come to the surface.
 Intel's new press release verifies much of what we already knew, such as Rocket Lake's planned double-digit increase in instruction per cycle (IPC) throughput.
 That's a much-needed advance in the face of AMD's Ryzen 5000 processors, which feature a 19% increase in IPC.
-The increased IPC benefits all aspects of performance and power consumption, impacting everything from performance in professional applications to gaming.
+The increased IPC benefits all aspects of performance and power consumption for both Intel and AMD, impacting everything from professional applications to gaming.

 Intel also bumped the memory clock speeds up to DDR4-3200, a nice increase over the current DDR4-2933 supported with Comet Lake processors.
 That increased data transfer rate may play a role in the higher IPC, too.

-Intel did finally confirm one tidbit that wasn't entirely clear: The new chips feature the Cypress Cove architecture, Intel's first new microarchitecture for the desktop PC since Skylake arrived back in 2015. intel says this new architecture is based on the Ice Lake architecture and also comes with the same performant 12th-gen Intel Xe LP graphics engine found in the Tiger Lake processors.
+Intel also confirmed that Rocket Lake tops out at eight cores and 16 threads, which is a step back in core counts from Intel's current Comet Lake processors that top out at ten cores.
+That means the company will lean on the improved IPC and possibly clock speed enhancements to take on AMD's core-heavy Ryzen processors that top out at 16 cores for the mainstream desktop.
+Intel also lists a 125W TDP and (250W under boost) for the chip it used to provide its vague performance predictions.

-Intel also confirmed that Rocket Lake tops out at eight cores, which means the company will lean on the improved IPC and possibly clock speed enhancements to take on AMD's core-heavy Ryzen processors that top out at 16 cores for the mainstream desktop.
+Intel finally confirmed one tidbit that wasn't entirely clear: The new chips feature the Cypress Cove architecture, Intel's first new microarchitecture for the desktop PC since Skylake arrived back in 2015.
+Intel says this new architecture is based on Ice Lake's 'Sunny Cove' architecture and also comes with the same performant 12th-gen Intel Xe LP graphics engine found in the Tiger Lake processors.

 - New Cypress Cove architecture featuring Ice Lake Core architecture and Tiger Lake Graphics architecture.